code-mcx/dialog/README.md

 # Description

-This dialog is implemented with primary javascript and it is not dependent on jquery.Css3 animation is used in this dialog box, when you use it in lower version browser environment and without css preprocessor,some animation may be not take effect.
+This dialog is implemented with primary javascript and it is not dependent on jquery.
+Css3 animation is used in this dialog box, when you use it in lower version browser environment and without css preprocessor, some animation may be not take effect.
 It can be use with vue, react

 # Getting started